Flexible - Partial Denture

 How much do dental bridges cost?

 The average cost of a single fixed bridge depends on many factors, from which region you're in to how many and which type of bridges are needed.
-Typically dental bridge cost ranges from $500-900 per tooth.
-Dental insurance typically pays for about half of the cost of the bridge.
-This is a cost per tooth in the bridge, and doesn't include the costs for any anchoring crowns on either side of the bridge.
+Typically, a dental bridge cost ranges from $500-900 per tooth.
+Dental insurance sometimes pays for about half.
+NOTE: This is a cost per tooth in the bridge, and doesn't include the costs for any anchoring crowns on either side of the bridge.

-In the case of a Maryland type bridge, costs range from $250 to $550 for each attaching wing and $600 to $1200 for each false tooth or pontic.
+In the case of a Maryland type bridge, costs range from $250 to $550 for each attaching wing and $600 to $1200 for each false tooth.

 Advantages of dental bridges:

 Bridges are natural in appearance, and usually require only two visits to your dentist.
 If you maintain good oral hygiene, your fixed bridge should last as many as ten years or more.